 Cover letter, a current curriculum vitae, a summary of clinical expertise and supervision experience, a teaching statement, and graduate transcripts.
 In addition, arrange for three letters of recommendation to be submitted to email@example.com.

-The position will remain open until filled.
+The position will remain open until filled, however, review of applications will begin on October 15, 2021.
 Salary will be commensurate with education and experience.
 Includes a competitive benefits package.
 Offers of employment may be conditional pending successful completion of a background investigation.